A first for Canada!

 Here's where we get a bit technical.
 The HDPE in our trail map paper is photo-degradable.
 That means the molecular structure will break down under exposure to UV light, even in a landfill.
 During this process calcium carbonate (CaCO3) is released and returns to the earth, while the HDPE gradually breaks down further, and is almost fully converted into water, carbon dioxide and biomass in about two years.

 While recycling in general is an admirable goal, the process requires significant energy to support collection, sorting and transportation, and can therefore be somewhat counterintuitive.
-Because Stone Paper breaks down as described above, we also support and recommend, disposing of our trail map in the regular waste stream.
+Because Rock Paper breaks down as described above, we also support and recommend, disposing of our trail map in the regular waste stream.
 If you prefer to recycle our map, the HDPE (the non-toxic binding agent holding the calcium carbonate and recycled concrete together) is 100% certified for the #2 recycling stream.
 You may need to advise your local recycling agency on this.

 Really, the best thing to do is reuse your map again and again all season long (you can even pass it off to a friend).
 When the season is over you can pin it to your wall as a keepsake, plant it in your back yard, throw it in the waste or #2 recycle it.
 For the record, although our trail map will eventually photo-degrade throwing your map from the chairlift or out a car window is absolutely not cool.

-Tagged maps
+Tagged maps,

-View Reports -1°
+View Reports 27°

 Search + Shop